WWE Raw Results (5/22): Keller’s report with analysis of Nakamura vs. Balor, Lesnar and Cody in arena, Imperium vs. Riddle & KO & Sami

 WINNER: Rodriguez in 2:00.

 -Afterward, Chelsea Green attacked Rodriguez.
-Shotzi Green ran out for the save, a pretty strong indicator that she’ll be teaming with her next week.
+Shotzi Green ran out for the save, a pretty strong indicator that she’d be teaming with her next week.
 Shotzi dove under Rodriguez’s legs and tackled both Deville and Green on the floor.
 Graves said it appeared Rodriguez found a partner.

 -A referee said nobody can talk to Cody, but he’s hurting really bad.
-Trish Stratus approached Pearce and she said Becky is a little feisty so it might be a good idea to have a no touch policy in effect tonight.
+Trish Stratus approached Pearce and she said Becky is a little feisty so it might be a good idea to have a “no touch policy” in effect tonight.
 Pearce said there’s a lot going on tonight and he’s not sure if there’s a need for that clause, so no. Trish was not pleased. [c]

 -A vignette aired on Matt Riddle.
 He said the biggest mistake you can make in life is fearing you’ll make one.
 Footage aired of Riddle working out and hitting big moves in matches.
 He said it’s his time and no one should underestimate him.